 Photo credit: flickr

-Having a brand will help sales by creating consistent messaging that they can use, specific direction in their sales pitch and a defined target audience.
+Building your brand and promoting brand awareness will help sales by creating consistent messaging that they can use, the specific direction in their sales pitch, and a defined target audience.

 For example, in the world of athletic wear, two different companies are Nike and LuluLemon.